-A lost and found box is kept on the first floor next to the elevator.
+A lost and found box is kept with the security team.
 We ask that all your child's articles be clearly labeled with his/her name if necessary.
 School keeps found items for a long period of time (approximately 1 academic year).
 After this time, all unclaimed items are given to charity.

-At the European School, a uniform is required.
+At the European School, a uniform including a tie is required.
 Students are to come to school in uniforms bought at the school store only.
 Students can wear shoes of their choice in which they can move freely and safely.
 No headwear is allowed to be worn in the school buildings unless for religious reasons or other (to be justified).
 All students will be asked to remove headgear/jewelry and to tie up long hair in the food area.
-If students break school rules regarding the school uniform, they will be asked to go home to change by security.
+If students break school rules regarding uniform, a responsible adult may be contacted to bring the appropriate attire to school.

-Sportswear for Physical Education lessons The ES Shop offers ES School PE kit.
-It is important that students are appropriately dressed for the weather and have suitable shoes for outdoor sports.
-Students who are not dressed appropriately will not be allowed to participate.
+Sportswear for Physical Education lessons The European school developed a standard ES School Sport kit.
+On Fridays, students have the choice to wear school sports uniforms the whole day.
+Students can wear sports clothing and sports shoes of their choice at PHE lessons.
+Students must be appropriately dressed for the gym and have suitable shoes for sports.
+Students who are not dressed appropriately will not be allowed to participate in physical activities for safety reasons.